Boundary controllability of the Korteweg-de Vries equation: The Neumann case: Introduction

 \subsection{Heuristic and paper's outline}

-The proof of the Theorem \ref{c-ap} is based on the topological properties of real numbers together with the Theorem \ref{control}.
+The proof of Theorem \ref{c-ap} is based on the topological properties of real numbers together with Theorem \ref{control}.
 Moreover, with this in hand, both results stated in the previous paragraph (Theorems \ref{c-length} and \ref{c-length-a}) rely on the so-called \textit{return method} together with the fixed point argument.

 It is important to point out that the return method was introduced by J.M.
 Coron in \cite{Coron1992} (see also \cite{Coron1993}) and has been used by several authors to prove control results in the critical lengths for the KdV-type equation (see, for instance, \cite{cerpa1,cerpa2,CoCre,crepeau}).
 This method consists of building particular trajectories of the system \eqref{NKdVN} starting and ending at some equilibrium such that the linearization of the system around these trajectories has good properties.
 Here, we use a combination of this method with a fixed point argument, successfully applied in \cite{Glass}.
-We mention that this method can be applied together with quasi-static deformations and power series expansion, we infer to the reader the nice book of Coron \cite{CoronBook} about more details of the method.
+We mention that this method can be applied together with quasi-static deformations and power series expansion.
+We refer the reader to the nice book of Coron \cite{CoronBook} for more details of the method.

+It is important to emphasize that our control $h \in L^2(0,T)$ is guaranteed by the construction of $u$ (see below).
+In this setting, the resulting control (or trajectory) is not unique.
+Furthermore, choosing smoother initial and terminal data yields higher regularity for both the control and the state within this framework.
+However, as is well known in the literature, when the initial data lie in $L^2$, the regularity of the control is optimal at the $L^2$--level.

-Concerning the construction of solutions to the Theorems \ref{c-length} and \ref{c-length-a} we follow the following procedure: In the first time, we construct a solution that starts from $y_0$ and reaches at time $T / 3$ a state which is in some sense close to $d$ (which is yet to be defined).
+Concerning the construction of solutions to the Theorems \ref{c-length} and \ref{c-length-a}, we follow the following procedure: In the first step, we construct a solution that starts from $y_0$ and reaches at time $T / 3$ a state which is in some sense close to $d$ (which is yet to be defined).
 Then we construct a solution (close to the state solution $d$ ), which starts at time $2T / 3$ from the previous state.
-In the last step, we bring the latter state to 0 \textit{via} a function $y_2$, as we can see in Figure \ref{fig1} below.
-For details of this construction see the characterization of the function $y$ in \eqref{y_func}.
+In the last step, we bring the latter state to 0 \textit{via} a function $u_2$, as we can see in Figure \ref{fig1} below, considering the characterization of the function $u:[0,L]\times [0,T]\rightarrow\mathbb{R}$ by